 Waxhaw NC is a nice historic town, with supermarket, CVS, Post office, banks, family dollar, several restaurants, doctors offices, etc. within a 1 mile radius.
 We live about ten miles outside of town.
 My mom was not able to drive, and if she were alive, I would recommend Waxhaw to her.

 You could google the towns you are interested in.
 Most towns have a web site telling a lot about their town.
 Also perhaps you could check mapquest about the town, they have maps.
-Some towns have bike trails.
-Ours does.
-I use my 3 wheel bike to travel on it and also, you are smart if you don't trust what a RE agent says.

 I live in south Georgia and am very familiar with Savannah, GA.
 It would be a lovely town for your needs, as it has a lot of shaded tree-lined streets and a lot of parks.
 God bless you in your move.